john-oc/acute-select/README.md

 # acute-select #

-**acute-select** is a dropdown select component for AngularJS, with no external dependencies other than angular itself.
+**acute-select** is a dropdown select component for [AngularJS](http://angularjs.org/), with no external dependencies other than Angular itself.

 **[Live Demo](http://john-oc.github.io/)**